bitwaree/HXO-loader/android/Guide-for-Android.md

 Extract the zip, and copy the correct `libhxo.so` as per your directory architecture.

 ### Step 5: Repack the package
 As previously mentioned, it's always recommended to perform the step [3](#step-3-find-the-correct-lib-and-patch-it) and [4](#step-4-copy-libhxo.so-in-the-directory) for all of the available architectures.
-Once done we can proceed to the repacking step.
+Once done, we can proceed to the repacking step.

 Come back to your parent workspace directory with `cd ../../..`.